Information Processing Society of Japan

 All the linked pages in this section are written only in Japanese.

-- Call for Papers of the 87th regular meeting appeared
+- Program of the 89th regular meeting appeared

 here.

-- Program of the 86th regular meeting appeared
+- Call for Papers of the 88th regular meeting appeared

 here.